Skip to main content

 Birding

 The unique ecosystem in the park attracts various raptor species including bald eagle, red-tailed hawk, northern harrier, and ferruginous hawk.
+Over 40 mammals and 171 bird species live here.

 The wetlands area on the south end of the reservoir provides many opportunities to view songbirds, as well as waterfowl and shorebirds.